celumusam/Research-Project-approval-Part-1-/README.md

 ### **Christopher Choe**
 [christopherchoe](https://github.com/christopherchoe)

-Chris is a backend software engineer, working on the database and REST API for the most part with some fingerprints in the frontend in order to better understand and integrate the backend into the whole picture.
+Chris is a backend software engineer, working on the system design, database, and REST API for the most part with some fingerprints in the frontend in order to better understand and integrate the backend into the whole picture.

 ### **Susan Su**
 [suhearsawho](https://github.com/suhearsawho)